enkeejunior1/enkeejunior1.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-My goal is to develop and interpret machine intelligence that can understand, generate, and reason about complex high-dimensional data across multiple modalities.
-I am particularly interested in developing robust methods for learning fundamental patterns and rules from data, such as physical laws, through improved representation learning algorithms.
+My goal is to develop and interpret **machine intelligence** capable of understanding, reasoning, and interacting with the world.
+I am particularly interested in designing robust representation learning algorithms that can extract fundamental structures and governing principles from data, such as physical laws.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.